 Lee: A Life of Virtue (The Generals series) by John Perry

-A solid biography, but not without its problems
+A solid biography in many aspects, but not without its problems

 First, a bit about this reviewer and Civil War books.
 This is my 80th Civil War book.
 Robert E. Lee figures prominently in almost every one of them.
-I consider him to be the finest general that served on either side in that war and that is high praise indeed because many generals rose to the top and did distinguished themselves in that war.
-If Lee is the finest general in that war, he is the greatest American officer of the 19th century and one can make the argument that he may have been the best ever (assuming one overlooks the fact that he fought against the federal government, which I am).
+I consider him to be the the most talented general that served on either side in that war and that is high praise indeed because many generals rose to the top and did distinguished themselves in that war.
+If Lee is the most talented general in that war, he is the most talented American officer of the 19th century and one can make the argument that he may have been the best ever (assuming one overlooks the massive point that he earned that reputation as a fighter by breaking his oath and taking up arms against the United States government, which I am.)

 All of that being said, even I cannot approach the standard of hero worship that John Perry creates in the introduction of this book.
 Perry cites as one of his primary sources the Douglas Southall Freeman biography R. E. Lee.
 Freeman was the primary advocate of a revisionist movement of historians popularly called the Lost Cause movement.
 It emphasizes the noble character of the southern generals, de-emphasizes the importance of slavery as a cause of the Civil War and justifies secession as a legitimate response to aggressive Northern attacks on the Southern way of life and economy.
-I would consider this biography to be Lost Cause "lite".
+I would consider Lee: A Life of Virtue to be Lost Cause "lite".

-For example, Perry makes a big deal of the fact that Lee never personally owned a slave (ironically, U.S. Grant did at one point own a slave).
+For example, Perry makes a big deal of the fact that Lee never personally owned a slave.
 He also notes that Lee condemned slavery.
 That is true, but he did not need to personally own a slave - his wife and her family owned more than one hundred slaves and at least one travelled with the family whenever they followed him in his army postings.
-Condemning slavery while benefitting from it is a difficult position to defend (ask any devotee of Jefferson).
+Condemning slavery while benefitting from it is a difficult position to defend (ask any devotee of Jefferson.)

 Clearly, the war was about more than just slavery, but as noted Civil War historian James McPherson notes in his book of essays about the Civil War entitled This Mighty Scourge, modern historians are re-discovering the primacy of slavery in the debates concerning secession.
 Charles B. Dew notes in Apostles of Disunion, "Defenders of the Lost Cause need only read the speeches and letters of the secession commissioners to learn what was really driving the Deep South to the brink of war in 1860-61."